douglascraigschmidt/LiveLessons/Java8/README.md

 . ex42 - This example shows how to count the number of images in a
          recursively-defined folder structure using the Java
          sequential stream framework and the teeing Collector.

+. ex43 - This program demonstrates the performance differences between
+         concurrent and non-concurrent techniques for joining results in a stream.
+It also demonstrates performance differences between forEach() and forEachOrdered() terminal operations
+         when applied to accumulate results in a stream.